U.S. Resume Format: Best Practices, Examples, & Tips

 Here are a few tips to keep in mind when writing a summary for a U.S. resume:

-• Highlight your unique value in three to five sentences.
+• Highlight your unique value in three to five concise sentences that summarize your experience, strengths, and the type of role you’re targeting.

-• Incorporate resume keywords from the job description if they fit naturally.
+• Incorporate relevant keywords from the job description when they fit naturally and accurately reflect your skills and experience.

 Work experience in reverse-chronological order

-The work history section is the primary focus of a reverse-chronological U.S. resume.
+The work history section is the primary focus of the U.S. standard resume format.
 List your past roles starting from your most recent or current role and working backwards.

 • Start each bullet point with strong action verbs and maintain consistent verb tense throughout each section.
-For instance, use present tense for a current role and past tense for prior roles.
+For instance, use the present tense for a current role and the past tense for prior roles.

 • Whenever possible, use numbers and figures to describe accomplishments on your resume, for example: “Implemented a new lead generation strategy, resulting in a 40% increase in qualified leads and a 15% increase in conversion rates.”